 If you’re interested in individual assignments or group projects for your family and friends, please fill out the volunteer form and we’ll follow up with you.
 Whether you’re looking for short term, occasional, or regular volunteer opportunities, we’re flexible about getting you involved with something that works for you!

 Family Futures cares about our volunteer’s strengths and interests.
 Feel free to email or call us with information about yourself, and we will find a position that is right for you.
 We have opportunities virtually or in-office.
 Volunteers are free to set their own schedule during normal business hours (Monday-Thursday, 8:30 am – 4:30 pm, Friday, 8:30 am – 3 pm).

 (Preferred 1 to 6 hours per week): Mailings are the backbone of Connections, our largest program, and every week we need help prepping developmental surveys and other important info for local families.

 (Hours flexible): Are you looking to improve your communications skills?
-Family Future’s is looking for someone work at our front desk.
+Family Future’s is looking for someone to work at our front desk.
 Duties include answering the phone, greeting people when they enter our office, and other administrative tasks.

 When deciding on an internship for the summer, Devin applied to only one place, Family Futures.
 He found the testimonies of past student interns of Family Futures to be true.